-Given the variety of funding structures in place across the portfolio companies reviewed, there has been a consistent level of discussion to facilitate the readers' understanding of the financial position.
-The majority of companies have articulated a clear description of the year end debt position, providing sufficient disclosure for the user to understand debt levels, what type of covenants might be in place and performance against these.
+Given the variety of funding structures in place across the portfolio companies reviewed, there has been a range level of presentations to facilitate the readers' understanding of the financial position.
+The majority of companies have articulated a clear description of the year-end debt position, providing sufficient disclosure for the user to understand debt picture, what type of covenants might be in place and performance against these.
 This disclosure was often made as part of the financial performance review for the year.

-This was particularly well covered by 15% of the sample reviewed, who included this as part of an extensive treasury risk section and achieved an excellent level of disclosure (2014: 12%).
-The portfolio companies only meeting the basic requirement increased in 2015 to 15% from 8% in the prior year and this was generally due to a lack of clarity over the position, such as whether covenants were in place and if they had been met.
+This was particularly well covered by 10% of the sample reviewed, who included this as part of an extensive treasury risk section and achieved an excellent level of disclosure (2015: 15%).
+Portfolio companies only meeting the basic requirement more than doubled in 2016 to 33% from 15% in the prior year and this was generally due to a lack of clarity over the position, such as whether covenants were in place and if they had been met.
+It was disappointing to see one company also failed this criterion.